Standard Vanguard: Vanguard Phase III & Vanguard Sportsman

 The Phase III, released to the market for the mid-October 1955 British International Motor Show, was a radical change with the elimination of the separate chassis.
 There was an overlap in availability of the old model with the Phase II estate continuing into 1956.

 UK fuel was no longer restricted to the 72 octane "Pool petrol" of the 1940s and early 1950s, and with the modest increases in available octane levels, the Vanguard's compression ratio was increased to 7.0:1.
 The 2088 cc engine with its single Solex downdraught carburettor now produced 68 bhp.

 The front suspension was independent, using coil springs, and was bolted to a substantial sub-frame which also carried the recirculating ball steering gear.
 Semi-elliptic leaf springs were used on the rear axle.
 Lockheed hydraulic brakes with 9 in drums were fitted front and rear.
 The three-speed gearbox had a column change and the optional overdrive was operated by a switch on the steering column.
 A four-speed floor change became an option.

 The new body was lower and had an increased glass area, making it look much more modern, and the old two-piece flat windscreen gave way to a one-piece curved design.
 The wheelbase increased by 8 in, giving much better passenger accommodation.
 A heater was now a standard fitting.
 Bench seats were fitted in front and rear with folding centre arm rests.
 They were covered in Vynide, with leather available as an option.

 The car was lighter than the superseded model, and the gearing was changed to deliver better economy with performance virtually unchanged.

 A car with overdrive was tested by the British magazine The Motor in 1956.
 It had a top speed of 83.7 mph, could accelerate from 0–60 mph in 21.7 seconds and had a fuel consumption of 25.9 mpgimp.
 The test car cost £998 including taxes.

 For 1957, the Australian-produced Phase III was given a facelift with a new mesh grille.
-In addition the sedan now sported fins on the rear guards.
+In addition the saloon now sported fins on the rear guards.